-A researcher, writer, teacher, and academic entrepreneur, I am grateful that my position as professor and chair of the Department of Media and Information allows me to pursue these interests to the fullest.
-I am educated as engineer and social scientist with a PhD in economics from the Vienna University of Economics and Business Administration, Austria.
+I am a researcher, writer, teacher, and academic entrepreneur interested in next-generation media and the digital economy.
+My positions as Quello Chair for Media and Information Policy and Chairperson of the Department of Media and Information allow me to fully pursue these passions.
+Educated as an engineer and social scientist, I obtained advanced degrees in economics from the Vienna University of Economics, Austria.
 Michigan State University has been my home institution since 1990.
-It has been generous to allow extended periods at other universities, including the Technical University of Delft, The Netherlands (2000-2001), the University of Constance, Germany (Summer 2010), and the University of Zurich, Switzerland (2012).
+I had the privilege to spend extended time as a visiting professor affiliated with the Delft University of Technology, The Netherlands (2000-2001), the University of Constance, Germany (Summer 2010), and the University of Zurich, Switzerland (2012).